TinyTapeout/tinytapeout_www/content/terms/_index.en.md

 1.2.
 All Designs must comply with and be submitted to Tiny Tapeout in accordance with the applicable terms, specifications, guidelines, and other requirements for the Production Run set forth on the Website and/or associated Tiny Tapeout GitHub pages (collectively, “**Production Run Requirements**”).
 Each Production Run is limited to the number of Design slots detailed on the Website.
 In order to submit a Design, you must submit to Tiny Tapeout all documentation, materials and other information requested in the Production Run Requirements (“**Design Documentation**”).
 Tiny Tapeout may refuse to accept any Design or otherwise permit any individual or entity to participate in the Program and/or any Production Run in its sole discretion, including, without limitation, in the event of any failure to comply with these Terms or any applicable Production Run Requirements.
+In the event that your Design is not accepted for inclusion in a particular Production Run following your payment of any applicable Fees (as defined below) payable hereunder for such Design, Tiny Tapeout will provide you with a voucher for future Production Runs in the amount of such Fees.

 1.3.